August 25, 1916– Charles Van Dell Johnson:

 He also was included in another significant category, the MGM leading man who always got the girl.
 Elizabeth Taylor, June Allyson and Esther Williams were those co-stars; so was Judy Garland.

 By the time of The Caine Mutiny, when his star had fallen, getting out from underneath his scar-concealing makeup may have been a relief.
-When Johnson passed away a decade ago, at 92 years old, the obituaries ignored the part of his life spent largely behind another kind of facade.
+When Johnson passed away at 92 years old, the obituaries ignored the part of his life spent largely behind another kind of façade.
 Some alluded to a “difficult” marriage.

 Like Rock Hudson, Johnson was pressured by studio bosses into a marriage so that his image would not be sullied by rumors of his gayness.
 In 1947, just hours after divorcing the great character actor Keenan Wynn, an old friend and fellow MGM contract player of Johnson’s, Evie Wynn married Johnson.
 Keenan and Evie Wynn divorced solely to allow Johnson to marry.
 They separated in 1961, around the time Johnson attracted stories in the press that he had an affair with a male dancer in the London company of The Music Man which starred Johnson as Professor Harold Hill.
 The Johnsons finally divorced in 1968.